Lulu’s Book Templates Make Page Design Easy

 That’s all they are.
 No magic trick to lay out your book.
 Purely utilitarian.

-Book Cover Templates Made To Order
+Book Cover Templates Made to Order

 Alright, I promised to come back to cover templates.
 If you’re a seasoned designer, the templates in our bundle along with the spine width guide are probably all you need.
 You’ll be able to create a front and back cover, then place a spine to specification between them.